knifecake/django-anchor/README.md

 # Get a URL to a miniature version of the file
 movie.cover.representation(resize_to_fit=(200, 200), format="webp").url()

+# Delete the cover and remove the file from storage
+movie.cover.purge()
 ```

 ### Using files in templates